 The directors are assessed by the Chairman in consultation with the Chairman of the Nomination Committee based on assessment parameters set out in a Director Evaluation Form.
-Since the commencement of financial year 2012, the Chairman of Nomination Committee is also the Chairman of the Board.
+However, the Chairman of Nomination Committee is also the Chairman of the Board, the directors are therefore assessed by the Chairman in consultation with the Nomination Committee.
 The evaluation covers a range of qualities and factors, and takes into consideration the background, qualifications, knowledge and experience of directors, their attendance and participation at Board and Committee meetings and availability for consultation.

 A formal assessment of the effectiveness of the Board as a whole was undertaken by the Board based on input from individual board members and the Chairman.
+The feedback and recommendation from the directors are reviewed and discussed by the Board collectively.
 A self-evaluation carried out by individual directors on effectiveness and contribution reflected that the directors believe that they have met the evaluation criteria such as candour, preparedness, participation, attendance, contributions to discussions in a positive manner, leadership, strategic thinking and integrity when discharging their responsibility.
-The Board, after discussion, was of the view that the performance of individual members of the Board and the Board as a whole was more than satisfactory.
+The Board after discussion was of the view that the performance of individual members of the Board and the Board as a whole was satisfactory.